SenseiMewtwo12345/The-Velvet-Room-for-Persona-4-Golden/README.md

 Bugfixes:
 =======================
-Fixed a bug where Andra was referred to as Andras and removed the dependancy on igor.png (8/2/22)
+Fixed a bug where Andra was referred to as Andras and removed the dependency on igor.png (8/2/22)

 Fixed a bug where Yamatano-Orochi was referred to as Yamata-no-Orochi (7/31/22)